Multi-Target Regression via Input Space Expansion: Treating Targets as Inputs: Experimental Setup

 \subsection{Methods, Parameters and Implementation}

-The empirical evaluation compares the performance of the basic MTS and ERC methods against the performance of their corrected versions MTSC and ERCC.
-All the proposed methods are also compared against the ST baseline as well as the state-of-the-art multi-objective random forest algorithm \cite{kocev2013} (MORF).
+The experimental evaluation includes all variants of the proposed SST and ERC methods, the ST baseline and the following state-of-the-art multiple prediction methods: a) multi-objective random forest (MORF) \citep{kocev2007}, b) trace norm regularization for multi-task learning (TNR) \citep{argyriou2008convex}, c) the \textsc{Dirty} approach for multi-task learning \citep{jalali+etal:2010,jalali+etal:2013} and d) a very recent multi-target method based on random linear combinations of the output space (RLC) \citep{tsoumakas:2014:ecmlpkdd}.
+For easy reference, Table~\ref{tbl:methods:mtr} lists all methods included in the evaluation along with their abbreviations and citations where appropriate.

-Since all the proposed methods (including ST) transform the multi-target prediction problem into several single-target problems, they have the advantage of being combinable with any single-target regression algorithm.
-To facilitate a fair comparison and to simplify the analysis we use bagging \cite{breiman1996} of 100 regression trees as the base regression algorithm in all methods.
-MTSC and ERCC are run with $f=10$ internal cross-validation folds and the ensemble size of ERC and ERCC is set to 10 models, each one trained using a different random chain (in cases where the number of distinct chains is smaller than 10 we create exactly as many models as the number of distinct label chains).
-In order to ensure a fair comparison of ERC and ERCC with the non-ensemble methods, we do not perform bootstrap sampling (i.e. each ensemble model is build using all training examples).
-Finally, for MORF we use an ensemble size of 100 trees and the values suggested in \cite{kocev2013} for the rest of its parameters.
+The proposed methods as well as ST and RLC transform the mutli-target regression task into a series of single-target regression tasks which can be dealt with using any standard regression algorithm.
+For most of the experiments, we use bagged regression trees as the base regressor.
+This choice was motivated in Subsection~\ref{sec:methods:theory} and is further discussed in Subsection~\ref{sec:results:base} where we present results using a variety of well-known linear and non-linear regression algorithms.
+The ensemble size of all ERC variants is set to $k=10$ RC models, each one trained using a different random chain.
+In datasets with less than 10 distinct chains, we create exactly as many RC models as the number of distinct chains.
+Furthermore, since the base regressor involves bootstrap sampling, we do not perform sampling in ERC, i.e. each RC model is trained using all training examples.
+In SST, we exclude the target being predicted by each second stage model from the input space of that model as we found that this choice improves slightly the performance of all variants of this method. $f=10$ internal cross-validation folds are used in both SST$_{cv}$ and ERC$_{cv}$.

-All the proposed methods and the evaluation framework were implemented within the open-source multi-label learning Java library Mulan\footnote{\url{http://mulan.sourceforge.net}} \cite{tsoumakas2011b} by expanding the library to handle multi-target regression tasks.
-Mulan is built on top of Weka\footnote{\url{http://www.cs.waikato.ac.nz/ml/weka}} \cite{witten2011}, which includes implementations of bagging and regression tree (via the REPTree class).
-A wrapper of the CLUS\footnote{\url{http://dtai.cs.kuleuven.be/clus/}} software, which includes support for MORF, was also implemented and included in Mulan, enabling the evaluation of all methods under a single software framework.
-In support of open science and to ease replication of the experimental results of this paper, we have included a class called ExperimentMTR in Mulan's experiments package.